jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib/README.md

-This modularized app uses a single non-modularized library, which is contained in a single JAR file.
+This modularized app uses a single non-modularized library which consists of a single Jar file.

 That library is the eventbus library, used to publish and subscribe to messages.

 To build and run this app:

-- You must have Java 9 or greater installed
+- You must have Java JDK 9 or greater installed
 - You must have eventbus-1.4.jar at EBUS_HOME

 Download eventbus from: